incubyte/incubyte.github.io/content/blog/think-like-architect.md

 - modularity vs. reusability
 - flexibility vs. simplicity

-A good architect recognizes and embraces these trade-offs, making balanced choices that align with the project's long-term goals.
+A good architect recognizes and embraces these trade-offs, making balanced choices that align with a project's long-term goals.

 ## Architectural Thinking Impacts Businesses, Teams, and End Users